GLPRL/AdvProg1-3/README.md

 make
 ```
 Then, the output will be a.out.
 Now you can run it:
+** For the program to identify the input files, they need to be in the same directory with the project files **

 ```
 ./a.out <Some integer for K> <file.csv> <ALG>